JuriFa12/Klotski/README.md

-Version of the famous Klotski game, developed for the bachelor course of Software Engineering.
+Version of the famous Klotski game, developed using Java and JavaFX